Phil-382453/Utility/README.md

   - Reading this script in PowerShell_ISE is helpful to low or mid level programmers.
 It is extensively documented.

 * Install (and future app launches) consists of Running this file (ScriptWrapper.ps1) using the default user account.
+  - In some cases, your laptop might give an error about running scripts.
+The most common solution follows.
+     - Launch PowerShell as Admin.
+Change the PowerShell execution policy to remote signed - run this command.
+     - set-ExecutionPolicy RemoteSigned -Scope LocalMachine
   - This will copy a subfolder (New_Cache) from the (source) zip files to a new (ScriptWrapper) folder on the local machine, in the users local profile.
 This is called the users/local cache.
   - Everytime you launch this script, robocopy will compare the cache files, last modified date property,